 Everyone should have a solid understanding of how their credit score works.
 To most people this is just a number, but there is a lot more behind it that you should be aware of.
 The more you know about how this number is decided, the easier it will be to improve your credit as a whole.
 In this article we will go over some of the more important factors that impact your score.
-If you are planning on getting a loan in the near future, this information can be of great use.
+If you are planning on getting a short term loan in the near future, this information can be of great use.

 Your Payment History